Planned changes

 If, at the time of application, proof of the first degree qualifying the applicant for a profession is not yet available, the application will be considered under the precondition that 80% of the credit points attainable for the degree have already been achieved based on completed module examinations or the final thesis and the colloquium (if applicable).
 A certification from the awarding institute of higher education (examination office) serves as proof of the above-mentioned academic achievements.
 You can find the appropriate form on the Admissions Office website.

-General information for the degree programme
+General information about the degree program

 Study contents